gitbrent/PptxGenJS/README.md

 | `hyperlink`  | string  |        |           | add hyperlink | object with `url` and optionally `tooltip`.
 Ex: `{ hyperlink:{url:'https://github.com'} }` |
 | `path`       | string  |        |           | image path          | Same as used in an (img src="") tag. (either `data` or `path` is required) |

-**NOTE**
+**NOTES**
-SVG images are not currently supported in PowerPoint or PowerPoint Online (even when encoded into base64).
+* SVG images are not currently supported in PowerPoint or PowerPoint Online (even when encoded into base64).
 PptxGenJS does properly encode and include SVG images, so they will begin showing once Microsoft adds support for this image type.
+* Using `path` to add remote images (images from a different server) is not currently supported.

 **Deprecation Warning**
 Old positional parameters (e.g.: `slide.addImage('images/chart.png', 1, 1, 6, 3)`) are now deprecated as of 1.1.0